Cohen-Or/cohen-or.github.io/posts/sjm.md

 ![S&P SJM in-sample](/images/sjm6.png)

 ## Conclusion
 Time series clustering is a powerful technique for analyzing temporal data that we can use to adapt out strategies to the changing dynamics in financial markets.
-In the next post we will build upon this knowledge and learn how to improve our strategic asset allocation based on the information this models provide us.
+In the next post we will build upon this knowledge and learn how to improve our strategic asset allocation based on the information the SJMs provide us.

 ___
 References: